RTIInternational/biocloud_docker_tools/generate_manifest_s3/README.md

 # Manifest Generation (AWS)

-This Dockerfile sets up an environment for generating a manifest of objects in a S3 bucket.

 ## Overview

-This was created to automate the generation of manifests (including MD5 checksums and DOIs) within BDC powered by Seven Bridges.
-The manifests are created before any data can be ingested into BDC, but this dockerfile would be useful in
+This Dockerfile sets up an environment for generating an [inventory manifest](#output) of objects in an S3 bucket with relevant metadata, including the md5checksum/etag, file size, modified date, and more.
+It also includes a script to configure AWS CLI.

 ## Usage

 `entrypoint.sh` will configure AWS CLI and run the manifest generation script (`generate_manifest_for_aws.py`).
-If a [AWS credential file](https://github.com/aws/aws-cli) is available (e.g., `~/.aws/credentials`), quickest way to get started is to pass those credentials in as environment variables.
+If a [AWS credential file](https://github.com/aws/aws-cli) is available (e.g., `~/.aws/credentials`), the quickest way to get started is to pass those credentials in as environment variables.

 ```
 export AWS_PROFILE="<PROFILE_NAME>"